-My son will be graduating from high school soon and wants a large cork board with tons of photos displayed at the party.
-I saw this in a magazine (it was framing a mirror) but there were no detailed how-to instructions, so I’ve created my own and will share that with you today!
+When my son graduated from high school, he wanted a large cork board with tons of photos displayed at the party.
+I saw this in a magazine (it was framing a mirror) but there were no detailed how-to instructions.
+I’ve created my own and will share with you how to make a cork board using an old screen door!
 I love it and it can be configured so many ways!

 - Old screen door